 Column Name Description status indicator Shows the status of the voice mail server: Green indicates that the server is operating normally.
 Yellow indicates that the server is impaired but still functioning.
 Red indicates that the server is in an error state.
+Note: After you add a voice mail appliance for the first time, its status will appear in red indicating an error.
+To change the status, you must configure at least one mailbox on that appliance.
 Voice Mail Server The name of the voice mail server IP Address The IP address assigned to the voice mail server Site The name of the site where the voice mail server resides Mailboxes The number of voice mailboxes on the server.
-Messages The total number of messages stored in the voice mailboxes on the server Space Used (MB) The disk space used for voice messages, user name recordings, auto-attendant prompts, logs, and other data Free Space (MB) The amount of disk space available on the server: Green indicates more than 50% free space.
-Yellow indicates 25-50% free space.
-Red indicates less than 25% free space.
+Messages The total number of messages stored in the voice mailboxes on the server Space Used (MB) The disk space used for voice messages, user name recordings, auto-attendant prompts, logs, and other data Free Space (MB) The amount of disk space available on the server: • Green indicates more than 50% free space. • Yellow indicates 25-50% free space. • Red indicates less than 25% free space.
 Last Successful Backup The time stamp for the most recent time the data on the voice mail server was backed up